matt-larsen-sld/google-api-usage-example/README.md

 The first step is to create a project in the Google API console.
 The [documentation](https://developers.google.com/admin-sdk/directory/v1/guides/prerequisites) for the prerequisites is fairly easy to follow.

-After the project has been created you'll enable the *Admin SDK*.
-The documentation for this is not clear.
+After the project has been created you'll enable the *Admin SDK*, or whichever API is relevant to your project.
+The documentation for this action is not clear.
 From the *Dashboard* for the project click on the "Library" in the left navigation column.
-Search for the "Admin SDK" and "enable" it.
+Search for the "Admin SDK", or whatever API you're going to be working with, and "enable" it.

 ## Create a service account credential for the app

 Next, you need a [service account credential](https://developers.google.com/identity/protocols/oauth2#serviceaccount) for the project.
 There are different paths in the UI you can follow to accomplish this depending on what already exists for the project.
-Essentially, you need to create a service account and download the credential file.
+Essentially, you need to create a service account, add a key to the service account, and download the key file.

 * The service account doesn't need any roles.
 * It seems like a good idea to grant at least another administrator on the Google account admin access to the service account.